sanger-cellular-informatics/Targeton-Designer/README.md

 ###### Applying filters from the designer config file

+ You can set your own filtering parameters using your user designer config file (see [above](
+#designer-config)).
- You can set your own filtering parameters using your custom designer config file (see above).
-The `duplicates` filter will discard all primer pairs with lower stringencies also present with a higher stringency.
-The `HAP1_variant` filter will discard all primer pairs with at least one primer containing SNPs (variants) that differ between the HAP1 genome and the GRCh38 reference genome.
+ * The `duplicates` filter will discard all primer pairs with lower stringencies also present with a higher stringency.
+ * The `HAP1_variant` filter will discard all primer pairs with at least one primer containing SNPs (variants) that differ between the HAP1 genome and the GRCh38 reference genome.
  These filters can be turned on (`true`) or off (`false`) as follows:

 ```
 {